Everybody makes mistakes, but they’re particularly painful when they cost you hard-earned cash.

 Problem: In some cases, name brands are worth the extra cost.
 But in other situations, brand names are no better than alternatives that can be purchased at a much lower price.

 How to avoid it: Don’t pay for a popular brand’s advertising budget.
 When things are worth the extra money, pay it.
-But for many items — such as prescription drugs, salt and sugar, and many cleaning supplies — the generic is identical to the branded product.
+But for many items — such as prescription drugs, food staples like salt and sugar, and many cleaning supplies — the generic is identical to the branded product.

 5. Ignoring your credit